wonarii/CART210-glossary/glossary.md

 [^Davenport2020Cite]: DAVENPORT, AARON C., MICHELLE D. ZIEGLER, ABBIE TINGSTAD, KATHERINE ANANIA, DANIEL ISH, NIDHI KALRA, SCOTT SAVITZ, RACHEL LIANG, and MELISSA BAUMAN.
 2020.
 Decoding Data Science: The U.S. Coast Guard’s Evolving Needs and Their Implications.
 RAND Corporation.
 [^Floridi2016Cite]: Floridi, Luciano, and Mariarosaria Taddeo.
 2016.
 Introduction: What Is Data Ethics?
 Philosophical Transactions: Mathematical, Physical and Engineering Sciences 374, no. 2083: 1–5.

+## Dataset

+A dataset is essentially a structured collection of data which can be tabular or non-tabular.
+Four features of datasets include grouping, content, relatedness, and purpose.
+In this sense, the data is represented as a collective unit or a set of numbers, where addition/subtraction doesn't change the sets identity, for observing and related by time, place, instrument, or object of observation. [^Renear].
+Tabular data is oragnized by rows and columns, whereas non-tablular data is unorganized with brackets.
+Datasets can be categorized by information, such as numerical, bivariate, mulitvariate, categorical, and correlational data  [^IBM].
+Data is important for making decisions, making it valuble for making decisions regarding consumerism and science [^Renear].

+In conclusion, datasets are overall very valuble for data analaysis, in making decisions, and optimizing resources. [^Chapman].
+Large datasets are essential for machine learning and algorithms [^IBM Support" 2021], valuble to companies, and overall analyzing data.

+[^IBM]: "IBM Support.": IBM Documentation.
+Last modified March 1, 2021.
+Accessed [March 8, 2024]. https://www.ibm.com/docs/en/zos-basic-skills?topic=more-what-is-data-set.

+[^Renear]: Renear, Sacchi, and Wickett.
+2011.
+"Definitions of dataset in the scientific and technical literature".
+In *Asis * T*, no. 47: 1-4. doi.org/10.1002/meet.14504701240

+[^Chapman]: Chapman, Simperl, Koesten, Konstanitinidis, Ibáñez, Kacprzak, and Groth.
+2020.
+"Dataset search: a survey" in *The VLDB Journal*, no 29: 251-272.

 ## Deep fakes

 - synthetic media